(Disclaimer: This post may contain affiliate links, which means we may receive a small commission at no extra cost to you.)

 1. CATAMARAN CRUISE

-I booked my catamaran cruise through Viator and it was about 6 hours long and included snorkel spots, all-you-can-drink wine and soft drinks, a delicious greek dinner, the volcano hot sprints, a swim near the red beach, white beach, and more!
+I booked my catamaran cruise through Viator and it was about 6 hours long and included snorkel spots, all-you-can-drink wine and soft drinks, a delicious Greek dinner, the volcano hot springs, a swim near the red beach, white beach, and more!

 We met the best people on the tour, and yes, we did ask the crew to blast Mamma Mia as the sun was setting, and wow, what an experience.